• Skip to primary navigation

 Jump to Recipe Jump to Video Print Recipe

 This tender bone-in ribeye roast is well done and it's tender, juicy, and extremely flavorful.
 Bone-in ribeye roast and prime rib can be prepared in two totally different ways.
-One is where the meat is medium to medium-rare in the center like you would eat as a ribeye steak (most of the recipes online).
-And the other is where the meat is well done falling off the bone tender.
+One is where the meat is medium to medium-rare in the center, as you would eat as a ribeye steak (most recipes online).
+And the other is where the meat is well done, falling off the bone tender.
 Both ways of cooking a bone-in ribeye roast are AMAZING.

 This specific recipe came about when we invited over some friends for dinner.
-Not everyone likes their steaks bloody, and we also didn't want to cook the roast in a way that made it too tough.
-So we decided to go the route of cooking it over a much longer time, like a roast.
+Not everyone likes their steaks bloody, and we didn't want to cook the roast in a way that made it too tough.
+So I decided to cook it over a much longer time, like a roast.

 What I Love About This Recipe